-4.2 Quantitative results
+4.2 Quantitative Results

 In this section we report quantitative results of our proposed DEX method for biological and apparent age estimation.
-Additionally the results from the ChaLearn Looking at People (LAP) 2015 challenge [10] on apparent age estimation are presented.
+Additionally the results from the ChaLearn Looking at Peo-

-4.2.1 Apparent age estimation
+4.2.1 Apparent Age Estimation

 We report performance of our DEX method for apparent age estimation.
-Tab.
-1 summarizes the results when testing on the validation set of the LAP dataset.
+Table 1 summarizes the results when testing on the validation set of the LAP dataset.

-The best performance for pre-training on the IMDB-WIKI dataset and taking the expected value reaches $0.282 \ \epsilon$ -error (MAE 3.252) compared to 0.456 ε -error (MAE 5.369) when training directly on the LAP dataset.
+The best performance for pre-training on the IMDB-WIKI dataset and taking the expected value reaches 0.282ε -error (MAE 3.252) compared to 0.456ε -error (MAE 5.369) when training directly on the LAP dataset.
+Training for regression instead performs worse at 0.475ε -error (MAE 5.586) and 0.310ε -error (MAE 3.650), respectively.